iconfu/svg-inject/README.md

 * **Wide browser support**: Works on all browsers supporting SVG.
 Yes, this includes Internet Explorer 9 and higher! ([full list](https://caniuse.com/#feat=svg))

-* **Native fallback without Javascript**: If Javascript is not available the SVG will still show.
+* **Fallback without Javascript**: If Javascript is not available the SVG will still show.
 It's just not styleable with CSS.

 * **Fallback if image source is not available**: Behaves like a normal `<img>` element if file not found or not available.